Best Trance Tracks of the 2010s — The Definitive Decade Guide

 If "Sun & Moon" demonstrated trance could write a song, "Concrete Angel" demonstrated it could write a hit.
 The Christina Novelli vocal performance, the precision of the arrangement, the patient breakdown — every element was tuned for both club and radio.
 The track became a genuine crossover moment for the genre during a year when EDM was supposedly making trance irrelevant, and it still functions as a closer in 2026 sets.

-Two records that show how vital uplifting trance remained at exactly the moment commentators were declaring it over.
-Andrew Rayel's orchestral, classically-informed productions made the case that uplifting could still innovate — that the 138 BPM template still had territory to explore.
-Aly & Fila's "Lost Language" did the same thing in a different register, building on the deep psy-influenced uplifting they had been refining at FSOE.
+Two records that show how vital uplifting trance remained at exactly the moments commentators kept declaring it over.
+Andrew Rayel's orchestral, classically-informed productions in the early 2010s — "How Do I Know" with Jano arrived as a Club Mix in late 2012 with the Original Mix following in March 2013 — made the case that uplifting could still innovate, that the 138 BPM template still had territory to explore.
+Aly & Fila's "Lost Language" (originally 2008) became a touchstone of the deep psy-influenced uplifting they were refining around FSOE through the early 2010s and kept being played out long after its release.
 Both records were proof that the underground core of the genre was, if anything, getting better while the headlines looked elsewhere.

 The 2010s were also the decade Anjunadeep's deeper, slower, more atmospheric brand of progressive grew into a major force, and Lane 8 was the artist most responsible for crystallising that sound.
-"Hot Water" — the title track from his 2018 album Little by Little — captured what mature 2010s progressive sounded like: patient, melodic, deeply emotional but never overstated, equally at home on a sunset boat and a 6am festival warm-down stage.
+His 2018 album Little by Little — released via Lane 8's This Never Happened imprint — captured what mature 2010s progressive sounded like: patient, melodic, deeply emotional but never overstated, equally at home on a sunset boat and a 6am festival warm-down stage.
 For listeners who had cooled on the maximalism of 138 BPM uplifting, this was the music that brought them back.

 What the Decade Taught Us